 What if communal clutter isn’t the problem and the cleaners are simply not doing the required work?
 Now’s the time to raise the issue with your professional cleaning contractor.
 Before you hold the meeting with them, take some photos.
 Your meeting will go far more smoothly if you can provide clear evidence of inadequate cleaning services.

 Addressing communal area cleaning issues promptly

-This is really important.
-As the owner or manager of the property, you’re legally obliged to keep the communal areas reasonably clean.
-This is for health reasons, safety reasons, and in order to maintain the value of the property.
+This is important.
+As the owner or property manager of the property, you’re legally obliged to keep the communal areas reasonably clean.
+This is for health reasons, safety reasons, and to maintain the value of the property.
 After all, your tenants have the right to live or work in a property that’s safe and in a sound state of repair and cleanliness.

 If you’re slow to respond to issues, then you could fall foul of the environmental health department of your local council.
 If they believe the standards of cleanliness in your communal areas have fallen beneath stator requirements, they’re within their rights to take legal action.

 Are your communal areas as clean as they should be?

 Here at Stardust Cleaning Services, we take our cleaning obligations seriously.